PriontoAbdullah/Frontend-Interview-Preparation-for-Interns-and-Junior-Developers/README.md

-# Frontend Interview Preparation for Interns & Junior developer 📚
+# Frontend Interview Preparation for Interns & Junior Developers 📚

 > Click ⭐ if you like this repository.
 Pull Requests are highly appreciated.
 Please contribute your interview preparation notes here.